Medical School Graduates Have a Wide Range of Career Paths to Choose From

 Medical training will give you an advantage when applying for administrative positions at a hospital.
 Graduates of medical schools have gone on to excel in a variety of executive roles at many hospitals around the world, including medical directors, executive directors, and more.

 While you’re rotating through clinical clerkships, you should actively network with hospital administration to see what’s available and what life as a hospital administrator is like.
 These roles increase the efficiency of physicians, foster an environment that improves patient care, and ensure that various departments function cohesively.

-Hospital Administrators are the people behind the scenes who oversee the daily and overall business operations of a hospital, including, but not limited to, the management of facility services and practices, personnel, finances, and quality assurance.
+Hospital Administrators are the people behind the scenes who oversee the daily and overall business operations of a hospital, including, but not limited to, the management of facility services and electronic medical records personnel, finances, and quality assurance.
 While doctors tend to the health of the patient, administrators focus on the health of the hospital.

 Pharmaceutical Company Executive